Dow Constantine: Sound Transit

 On March 27, 2025, Constantine was selected as the CEO of Sound Transit by the board of directors.
 He had been among five finalists for the position and was a member of the Sound Transit board during the selection process.
 Constantine had also appointed the nine members of the board who represent King County, which led to accusations of a conflict of interest.
 Constantine took over the position on April 1 after he resigned as King County Executive and was replaced by deputy executive Shannon Braddock.

 Personal life

-Constantine married Shirley Carlson on October 31, 2013.
-The couple met while working at the University of Washington radio station.
-They live in North Admiral, Seattle.
+Constantine is married to Shirley Carlson, whom he met while working at the University of Washington radio station.
+They live in North Admiral, Seattle and have one child.